Weather. Which season is the best for photo shoots on Samui?Date of publication: 05 Jul 2019 | Updated: 02 Mar 2020

 The tides are very high.
 You can even swim on the beaches of the Western part of the island.
 The wind is quite strong and blows mostly from the East.
 Therefore, probability of high waves in Chaweng and Lamai.
 Not good enough for surfing neither for a nice.
 There is no wind on the West side of the island, though.

-Samui in February
+Samui weather on February

 The weather situation is better than in January.
 The weather this month is more stable and rains if there are any, are very, very rare and short.
 The tides are still high.
 The wind is also strong.
 The number of tourists this month increases rapidly due to the Chinese New Year.
 Good time for fans of plunging into the bustling festive atmosphere.

-Samui in March
+Samui weather on March

 Tourist flow is reducing.
 No rain.
 It's hot.
 The wind is decreasing, and so are the waves in Chaweng and Lamai.
 The water is still a bit muddy because of the recent winds.
 The tides aren't that high anymore.
 On the western part of the island there are wide quiet beaches with shallows during low tide.

-Samui in April
+Samui weather on April

 Thai New Year (“Songkran”) is celebrated at this time.
 It is considered the hottest on Samui.
 Tourists are scarce, except for the enthusiasts of cold-water-treatments.
 The water is quiet on all sides of the island.
 Chaweng and Lamai are great.
 The same azure water and cloudless sky.
 And there are fewer and fewer tourists.
 Nice!
 The western side of the island is getting swimming-impracticable.
 And so it will continue until the high season.
 Therefore, if you prefer to swim in the ocean rather than in the pool, it is better to stay in Lamai, Chaweng, or Maenam.
 There you can swim all year round.

-Samui in May
+Samui weather on May

 Here comes the low season.
 In terms of tourism, a very pleasant month.
 Housing and food prices are falling.
 Very few peoplе on the beaches, even on the most popular.
 It's hot enough because it hasn't rained for a long time.
 There is almost no wind either.
 But even then the highest temperature is 32-35 degrees.
 If you do not care about the depth of the sea, there are a lot iof quiet beaches in the west, where you can sunbathe, take great photos, everything but swim.
 You just end up walking for 10 minutes in the knee-deep water.
 That's all swimming.
 So if you want to enjoy the deserted beaches and complete tranquility, this is the month when you should come.
 But for the swimming it's better to stick to the north or east of the island.

-Samui in June
+Samui weather on June

 While it's getting hot in the Northern hemisphere, approaching the south, everything cools down.
 Number of tourists here is just a little bigger than in May, mostly due to the summer holidays time for children.
 But still, it's considered a low season.
 Although, when people ask me, when it's better to arrive on Samui, I offer June.
 It is because it is a low season with an excellent weather.
 Optimal combination.

-Samui in July
+Samui weather on July

 The weather is great, tourists are few.
 Not too much, but enough.
 In the southern hemisphere it gets cold, so people from Australia and South Africa come to the “warm land” for vacation.
 The tides are still low, so hotels in the Western part might be interesting only for those who prefer to relax by the pool.

-Samui in August
+Samui weather on August

 This month brings another small wave of tourists.
 It's summer vacation time.
 Well, the school year begins in September, so this is the last chance to relax before getting back.
 In general, the weather is great.
 The rainy season is approaching and it rains more often, but mostly it occurs at night.

-Samui in September
+Samui weather on September

 It depends.
 Both frequent rains and dry weather are probable and difficult to predict.
 The air temperature is slightly lower than in April and May.
 The number of vacationers is rather decreasing.

-Samui in October
+Samui weather on October

 The real rainy season begins.
 It rains often.
 The sky is covered with clouds almost constantly.
 The sea is more murky and does not have that pleasant tint for which people go to the tropics.
 It is still hot, though.

-Samui in November
+Samui weather on November

 The rains continue.
 Pretty often heavy rains might last for several days.
 Even if it stops for a few hours, it's still dripping.

-Samui in December
+Samui weather on December

 Rainfalls gradually decrease.
 Since it's a Christmas time at the end of the month, we can expect a wave of tourists.
 If you don't find accommodation in advance, it might become quite an issue.